STARBoard

 The optimal position for taller patients is between the mid-arm and elbow, often closer to the elbow.

-Positioning for Proximal Radial Access
+Hand Positioning - Proximal Radial Access

-The patient should now be holding the handle.
 With the arm slightly abducted, rotate the wrist so the hand is supinated (or palm up), then gently hyper-extend the wrist to present the radial artery for puncture.

 Note: The sterile drape may already be in place.

-Positioning Following Distal Radial Access
+Hand Positioning - Distal Radial Access

 STARBoard Storage